RomlinGroup/Flatpack/README.md

 ## Ready-to-assemble AI

 Flatpack is an open-source project built around micro language models (ranging from 10 million to 10 billion parameters).
-It started as a way to standardise our internal process of working with artificial intelligence (AI) and machine learning (ML) but pivoted to become a first-of-its-kind decentralised and open-source platform fully dedicated to micro language models and model compression for hyperautomatisation.
+It started as a way to standardise our internal process of working with artificial intelligence (AI) and machine learning (ML) but pivoted to become a first-of-its-kind decentralised and open-source platform entirely dedicated to micro language models and model compression for hyperautomatisation.

-We are still in stealth mode, with zero marketing, so if you somehow managed to find this page, we salute you, brave explorer.
+We are still in stealth mode, so if you somehow managed to find this page, we salute you.

 ## Elevator pitch